wyrde/wyrde-comfyui-workflows/basics/building-up/README.md

 * Marvel at the slightly larger and more detailed pixel bottle!
 <img src="ComfyUI_00354_.png" width="20%" align=middle>

 But wait!
-Isn't this bottle someone different from before?
+Isn't this bottle somewhat different from before?
 It sure is!
 And here is why:
 * On the new KSampler, denoise is set to 1.000
-* This telling the ksampler to treat the laten image input as if it were a new canvas and to extrapolate the result like a new image.
+* This tells the ksampler to treat the latent image input as if it were a new canvas and to extrapolate the result like a new image.
 * adjust the denoise down to more closely match the original latent while still adding detail.
 * 0.500 is _generally_ a good number for the first "HR Fix"
 * click Queue Prompt again.
 * Instead of running the whole workflow, comfyui should start at the second KSampler.
 This is because the there were no changes earlier in the workflow.
 <img src="ComfyUI_00355_.png" width="20%" align=middle>

+* if the first ksamnpler runs again, this means
+  * the seed changed
+  * comfy has been restarted since the last time
+  * I don't know what I'm talking about.

+So, umm. err...

+Why do all the reroutes and color coding?
+Can't we connect directly from the model and conditioning outputs to the new ksampler?
+* Sure can!
+And while it is easy to tell what's going on now...
+* imagine a workflow with a hundred nodes
+* now imagine coming back to the workflow a month later or...
+* looking at another person's workflow.
+* running reroutes, color coding, and keeping things tidy helps considerably!
+* besides, using stable diffusion is about making pretty pictures.
+I like to make pretty workflows, too!

 ## Expanding on Fixing
 (Still writing this too)